nus-sps/modules.sp3176/Chapter 1/Introduction to Telescopes.md

 [^1]: [Galilean moons](https://en.wikipedia.org/wiki/Galilean\_moons)

 ![Upper: Jupiter and the 4 Galilean moons taken with an amateur telescope.
-Image credit: \protect\href{https://commons.wikimedia.org/wiki/File:Jupiter-moons.jpg}{Jan Sandberg}.
+Image credit: <a href="https://commons.wikimedia.org/wiki/File:Jupiter-moons.jpg">Jan Sandberg</a>.
-Lower: Millions of stars in Andromeda, taken by Hubble Space Telescope Image credit: \protect\href{https://www.nasa.gov/content/goddard/hubble-s-high-definition-panoramic-view-of-the-andromeda-galaxy}{NASA, ESA}.](<../resources/Chapter 1/Jupiter_M31.png>)
+</br>Lower: Millions of stars in Andromeda, taken by Hubble Space Telescope
+Image credit: <a href="https://www.nasa.gov/content/goddard/hubble-s-high-definition-panoramic-view-of-the-andromeda-galaxy">NASA, ESA</a>.](</Resources/Chapter 1/Jupiter_M31.png>)

 A common misconception is that telescopes are used for magnifying objects.
 While telescope do magnify an image, this is not the primary